pteich/Simplelock/README.md

 ## Overview

 A simple locking/semaphore library for PHP 5.3+ with different adapters.
-Helps to prevent flooding or multiple execution of time consumptive code that could break your application.
+Helps to keep code thread safe and prevent flooding or multiple execution of time consumptive code that could otherwise break your application.

-Locks can be autoreleased on script termination.
+You can set locks for a specific time duration.
+Locks can also be autoreleased on script termination.
+This assures that a task can only executed once at a time.

 ## Installation